getomni-ai/zerox/README.md

 npm install zerox
 ```

-This uses `graphicsmagick` to turn each page into a png.
-You may need to run:
+Zerox uses `graphicsmagick` and `ghostscript` for the pdf => image processing step.
+These should be pulled automatically, but you may need to manually install.

 ```sh
 brew install graphicsmagick